 There are also applications such as TimeOut and Stretchly, but they are also inconvenient to use (for example, in TimeOut, your working scheme must start from a break unless you buy a paid plan).
 I feel that no one took this opportunity seriously yet, and no one sees potential in creating this tool (used by millions of people daily!) in an attractive and engaging way.

 3. Hundreds of missing WordPress plugins.

-As a summary, there are thousands and thousands of millionaires who built businesses around very simple solutions that could be coded in a day.
-While others are too busy saving the world and building following on social media, these folks are becoming wealthy in the comfort of their own homes and away from the public eyes.
+In a summary, there are thousands and thousands of millionaires who built businesses and realized their business development plan around very simple solutions that could be coded in a day.
+While others are too busy saving the world and building a following on social media, these folks are becoming wealthy in the comfort of their own homes and away from the public eye.
 Producing pencils of the digital era.